 exacerbation - a worsening of symptoms or an increase in the activity of the disease, often referred to as a relapse or a ‘flare-up’.

-extra-intestinal manifestations - other symptoms outside of your digestive system which may appear as part of your IBD, for example uveitis or erythema nodosum.
+extra-intestinal manifestations - symptoms outside of your digestive system that may appear as part of your IBD, for example uveitis or erythema nodosum.

 faecal transplant - procedure aimed at restoring a healthy balance of bacteria in the gut.
 It works by introducing intestinal bacteria from the faeces of a healthy donor into the recipient’s gut.

-faeces (stools, motions) - waste matter from digestion passed out through the anus or stoma.
+faeces (stools, motions, poo) - waste matter from digestion passed out through the anus or stoma.

-fatigue - persistent physical or mental exhaustion that is more than normal sleepiness.
+fatigue - a symptom of IBD involving persistent physical or mental exhaustion that is more than normal sleepiness.

 FBC (full blood count) - a blood test that measures red blood cell count, white cell count and platelet count.
 Used to detect inflammation and anaemia, and also for monitoring patients on long-term medication.